interTwin-eu/itwinai/docs/index.md

 - Roadmap towards a prototype for T6.5 AI workflows for digital twins here: [Prototype for T6.5](docs/Prototype-for-T6.5).

-## Overview: platform for machine learning workflows in digital twins
+## Platform for machine learning workflows in digital twins

 The goal of this platform is to provide ML researchers with an easy-to-use endpoint to manage general-purpose machine learning (ML) workflows, with limited engineering overhead,